Moose Jaw: Climate

 Moose Jaw's climate is transitional between semiarid and humid continental (Köppen BSk and Dfb, respectively).
-Moose Jaw's winters are long, cold and dry, while its summers are short, but very warm and relatively wet.
+Moose Jaw's winters are long, cold and dry, while its summers are short but very warm and relatively wet.
 The coldest month is January, with a mean temperature of -12 C, while the warmest is July, with a mean temperature of 19.3 C. The driest month is February, in which an average of 11.1 mm of precipitation falls, while the wettest month is July, which brings an average of 63.0 mm.
 Annual average precipitation is 365.3 mm.

-The highest temperature ever recorded in Moose Jaw was 43.3 C on 5 July 1937.
+The highest temperature recorded in Moose Jaw was 43.3 C on 5 July 1937.
 The coldest temperature ever recorded was -47.8 C on 4 February 1907.

 Government

-Moose Jaw City Council consists of an elected mayor and 6 city councilors.
-From 1881 to 1903 the community was represented by a Town Council and thereafter by City Council.
+Moose Jaw City Council consists of an elected mayor and six city councillors.
+From 1881 to 1903 the community was represented by a Town Council and after that by City Council.